-The Section 96a non-material amendment route to alter an existing planning permission.
+The non-material amendment route to alter an existing planning permission.

 A Section 96a application is also known as a ‘non-material’ amendment.
 This does not grant planning permission in its own right, but is an amendment to the original permission which stands alongside, and is read in conjunction with, the original decision notice.
 This means that a decision under this mechanism cannot be appealed, nor can you appeal an LPA refusal to deal with this type of application if they consider the scope of the amendments are beyond ‘non-material’.